 Instructor: Stacey

 Formerly known as: 209A

+Transport and Mixing in the Environment: Read Less [-]

 CIV ENG 202A Vadose Zone Hydrology 3 Units

+Terms offered: Spring 2018, Spring 2016, Spring 2013

 Course addresses fundamental and practical issues in flow and transport phenomena in the vadose zone, which is the geologic media between the land surface and the regional water table.
 A theoretical framework for modeling these phenomena will be presented, followed by applications in the areas of ecology, drainage and irrigation, and contaminant transport.
 Hands-on applications using numerical modeling and analysis of real-life problems and field experiments will be emphasized.

+Vadose Zone Hydrology: Read More [+]

 Rules & Requirements

 Prerequisites: 173 or equivalent

 Credit Restrictions: Students will receive no credit for 202A after taking 202 before fall 1998.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Civil and Environmental Engineering/Graduate

 Grading: Letter grade.

 Instructor: Rubin

 Formerly known as: 202

+Vadose Zone Hydrology: Read Less [-]

 CIV ENG 203A Graduate Hydrology 3 Units

+Terms offered: Fall 2014

 Hydrology is presented and analyzed in the context of a continuum extending from the atmosphere to the land surface to the subsurface to free water bodies.
 In this class, we develop the theoretical frameworks required to address problems that both lie within individual components and span these traditionally separate environments.
 Starting from a development of the fundamental dynamics of fluid motion, we examine applications within the subsurface, the atmosphere and surface water systems.

-Hours & Format
+Graduate Hydrology: Read More [+] Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week

 Additional Details

 Subject/Course Level: Civil and Environmental Engineering/Graduate

 Grading: Letter grade.

 Instructors: Thompson, Rubin

+Graduate Hydrology: Read Less [-]

 CIV ENG 203N Surface Water Hydrology 3 Units

+Terms offered: Spring 2018, Fall 2016, Fall 2015

 Course addresses topics of surface water hydrology, such as processes of water in the atmosphere, over land surface, and within soil; advanced representation and models for infiltration and evapotranspiration processes; partition of water and energy budgets at the land surface; snow and snowmelt processes; applications of remote sensing; flood and drought, and issues related to advanced hydrological modeling.
 Students will address practical problems and will learn how to use the current operational hydrologic forecasting model, and build hydrological models.
-Rules & Requirements
+Surface Water Hydrology: Read More [+] Rules & Requirements

 Prerequisites: 103 or equivalent, or consent of instructor

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Civil and Environmental Engineering/Graduate

 Grading: Letter grade.

-Formerly known as: 203

-CIV ENG 205B Margins of Quality for Engineered Systems 3 Units Processes and procedures to define and determine the demands and capacities of the structures and hardware elements of engineered systems during their life-cycles: margins of quality.
+Formerly known as: 203 Surface Water Hydrology: Read Less [-] CIV ENG 205B Margins of Quality for Engineered Systems 3 Units Terms offered: Fall 2009, Fall 2007, Fall 2000 Processes and procedures to define and determine the demands and capacities of the structures and hardware elements of engineered systems during their life-cycles: margins of quality.
 The objective of this course is to provide students with the knowledge and skills to define and evaluate system demands, capacities, and reliability targets to be used in design, requalification, construction, operation, maintenance, and decommissioning of engineered systems.

-Rules & Requirements

-Prerequisites: 125, 193 or equivalents and senior design experience

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Margins of Quality for Engineered Systems: Read More [+] Rules & Requirements Prerequisites: 125, 193 or equivalents and senior design experience Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Civil and Environmental Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Civil and Environmental Engineering/Graduate

-Grading: Letter grade.